alextanhongpin/testdump/httpdump/README.md

 ### Creating a New Handler

 You can create a new handler using the `NewHandler` function.
-This function takes a `testing.T` instance, an `http.Handler`, and an optional list of middlewares.
+This function takes a `testing.T` instance, an `http.Handler`, and an optional list of transformers.
 Here's an example:

 ```go
 h := http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {